 - Pull out the other chilled ball of dough and place it on a floured work surface and roll out into desired design:-Simple fully covered crust: Roll out into a circle similar to the bottom crust.
-Use a rolling pin, or flip over your silicone working mat, to transfer the dough in gently place it over the filling.
+Use a rolling pin, or flip over your silicone working mat to transfer the dough and gently place it over the filling.
 Crimp the edges to seal.
 Cut a couple slits in the top to allow air to vent during baking.
 Lattice crust and/or braid: See my notes and tips above in the recipe to achieve this look.

 - Brush an egg wash (whisked egg and water) over the top of the crust prior to baking.
 Sprinkle coarse sugar over the top (optional).

 - Bake: Bake at 375°F on a medium to lower rack for about 50-60 minutes until apples and caramel appear bubbly.
 If you are using a glass pie plate, you'll see the bottom of the crust lightly golden.
 About ½ - ⅔ way through baking, check on the crust.
 If it's browning too quickly, place a sheet of tinfoil over the top to slow down the browning.